QiaochuChen/proteomics-batch-effect-correction-benchmarking/README.md

 ## Quick Start
 To use this Docker image, please ensure you have Docker installed.

-### Build the Docker Image:
+### Pull the Docker Image:
-Open your terminal in the root directory of your proteomics-batch-effect-correction-benchmarking project (i.e., the directory containing Dockerfile and renv.lock), then run the following command:

-`docker build -t proteomics-batch-effect-correction-benchmarking .`

-This command builds a Docker image named proteomics-batch-effect-correction-benchmarking based on the Dockerfile.
-The build process may take some time as it downloads the base image, installs system dependencies, and R packages.
+run the following command:
+`docker pull qiaochuchen/proteomics-batch-effect-correction-benchmarking:v1.0`

 ### Run the Docker Container:
-Once the build is complete, you can run the container using the following command:
+run the following command:
 `docker run --rm proteomics-batch-effect-correction-benchmarking:v1.0 test.R`

 ## Technical Details